Chris-Sid/CRUDApiCleanDDD/README.md

-# 🧠 CRM Backend Microservice
+# 🧠 CRM CRUD operations on Backend API

 A scalable, testable CRM system with JWT-based authentication, Redis caching, PostgreSQL storage, and clean DDD practices — all orchestrated with Docker.
 Built for real-world scenarios like customer tracking, lead generation, deal flow, and analytics.